wrmz/Conference-Notes/Day1-Talk01.md

 Host a workshop with the following structure:

-Empathize :right_arrow: Envision :right_arrow: Evaluate :right_arrow: Plan Experiments
+Empathize :arrow_right: Envision :arrow_right: Evaluate :arrow_right: Plan Experiments

 It's important to force conversation, make revisions in an open setting.
 When you make engagement happen, answers emerge.
 This should have at __least__ 4 hours devoted to it, but a full 1-2 days is optimal.
 This will not produce immediately actionable tasks for production.
 Use this to distill and flesh out models.